withcenter/fireflow/README.md

     - Subscribing/Unsubscribing a category
     - Sending push notifications to the author of the parent comments and post.

+- Optional push notification.
+  - There will be an option to enable or disable push notification.

 - Chat
   - Block the moderator to leave the chat room when there are other members in the room.
   - Destroying the chat room.
 The fireflow will automatically remove all users and delete the chat room.